EuroCRIS/CASRAI-Dictionairies/Objects/Degree.md

 ## Short definition
 An academic title conferred by universities and colleges as an indication of the completion of a course of study, or as an honorary recognition of achievement.
 ## Fields
-(following a description of Degree in the [Education History](../Templates/Education%20History.md) template):
 [Degree Name](../Object-Fields/Degree/Degree%20Name.md),
 [Institution](../Object-Fields/Degree/Institution.md),
 [Country](../Object-Fields/Degree/Country.md),